qojulia/QuantumOptics.jl/docs/source/timecorrelations.rst

   tspan = [0:0.1:10;]
   ρ0 = fockstate(basis, 0) ⊗ dagger(fockstate(basis, 0))
-  g = timecorrelation(tspan, ρ0, H, J, dagger(a), a)
+  g = timecorrelations.correlation(tspan, ρ0, H, J, dagger(a), a)

 If we omit the list of times :func:`tspan`, the function automatically calculates the correlation until steady-state is reached::

-  t_s, g_s = timecorrelation(ρ0, H, J, dagger(a), a)
+  t_s, g_s = timecorrelations.correlation(ρ0, H, J, dagger(a), a)

-To calculate the spectrum, we can either use the :func:`spectrumFFT` to calculate it from a given correlation function, or alternatively, one can use :func:`correlationspectrum`, which calculates the correlation function internally and returns the
+To calculate the spectrum, we can either use the :func:`timecorrelations.correlation2spectrum` to calculate it from a given correlation function, or alternatively, one can use :func:`timecorrelations.spectrum`, which calculates the correlation function internally and returns the
 Fourier transform.